Hotel Budir

 It goes without saying that it isn’t cheap (a major drawback if you’re staying for more than a couple of nights) and you don’t get much choice (if you’re vegetarian or likely to be choosy then phone ahead to check what’s on offer).
 But, as romantic restaurants go, it’s hard to beat.

-Breakfast is fairly standard - a generous buffet of cheeses, cold meats, toast, homemade jam, cereal and smoked salmon.
-Lunch is available between 11:30 and 14:30 every day; again, it’s a ‘chef’s special’ menu which changes daily.
-There’s also an extensive wine list and a cocktail menu in the well-stocked bar.
-Dinner is available from 18:00 to 22:00.
+Breakfast is a generous buffet of cheeses, cold meats and smoked salmon, bread, homemade jam, cereal and pastries, plus a hot station (scrambled eggs, bacon, beans, porridge, pancakes etc) and vegan options.
+Lunch is available every day and there’s an extensive wine list and a cocktail menu in the well-stocked bar.

 As for options for eating out, there’s a café called Fjöruhusið (open in the summer only) in the nearby town of Hella which is known for its excellent fish soup, and a few other places in Stykkisholmur.